 One aim of this course is to be closer to the real world of science than that is possible in a lecture.
 That is, there won't be exams nor a textbook.
 There won't even be a regular lecture.
 Instead, your presence in class and active participation in the course is expected and will be a significant part of the grade.
 We will have a reading list of original research papers (2 per week), and every week there will be presentations and discussions on them.
-Also, we will have assignments; every week a short thought paper on one of the research papers from the reading list, and at the end of the course there will be a research proposal on a topic of multisensory integration.
+Also, we will have assignments; there are three thought papers on the research papers from the reading list, and at the end of the course there will be a research proposal on a topic on multisensory perception.

-30% Presentation.
+25% Presentation.
 On one day you are asked to present one of the research papers for the respective day.
 The quality of your presentation will be crucial for your own and for everyone else's learning experience.
 You can earn these 30% within 20- 25 min, which is the length of your presentation.
 To be successful it needs to be a free presentation.
 You can use notes, but reading from a manuscript just doesn't work for your audience.
 The exact structure of the presentations will vary from article to article.
 But it should have the following parts:

-(a) a brief introduction to the topic (up to 5 min)

-(b) a summary of the methods, results and conclusions of the paper. (~15 min) $\,$

-(c) a summary of the discussion of the article (up to 5min)
+- (a) a brief introduction to the topic (up to 3 min) - (b) a summary of the methods, results and conclusions of the paper. (~15 min) - (c) a summary of the discussion of the article (up to 2 min)